 If things don’t go to plan

 On this page we’ve outlined what you can expect in a uncomplicated vaginal birth.
-There are many things that can happen during labour to make it less straightforward, so you may find it useful to also read our advice on inductions and interventions and c-sections to feel prepared for all eventualities.
+There are many things that can happen during labour to make it less straightforward, so you may find it useful to also read our advice on inductions, assisted births and c-sections to feel prepared for all eventualities.